 He gave me a crooked smile and asked me what he really wanted to know: “I mean, when will you be dead?”

 I rarely think of my age because thinking about stuff makes it real but for the record I am 45.
 Arlo came to me at 39 and Farrah Star at 42.
 I know plenty of 45-year-old grandparents but here I am just getting started.

-Right before I had kids, deep in the throes of pregnancy surges and losses, I became acquainted with a woman who said every time she gave birth (mother of three), she saw her own immortality.
-She had water births in her home and as you could imagine, felt completely present during those events.
+Right before I had kids, deep in the throes of pregnancy surges and losses, I became acquainted with a mother of three who confided that every time she gave birth, she witnessed her own immortality.
+She had home water births and as you could imagine, she felt completely present during those events.
 She was more than present I think; I believe she entered another level of consciousness and when she said she watched her own mortality pass into her children I believed that too.
 I was mesmerized by her story and added “immortality” to the long list of reasons why I would do anything to experience labor and birth.

 So my dear son, to answer your question, I don’t know when I’ll be dead but if I see it coming I can tell you how I will die: before I close my eyes I will see your face; the lightening-bolt vein at the tip of your eyebrow that strikes at your temple; your everlasting dimple and the light that lives inside you.
 Your laughter and your “Momma” will be the raft upon which I drift away.
 Your flesh pressed against my flesh will be the final sensation my body enjoys.

 You and your sister did not give me immortality but you gave me peace; peace in knowing that my final moments will end as they began; with you.